jamesahorne/milestone-4/README.md

 [![This project uses Travis CI](https://travis-ci.org/jamesahorne/milestone-4.svg?branch=master)](https://travis-ci.org/jamesahorne/milestone-4)

+CHANGES MADE
+About page - I decided to indent all headers except for h1s.
+In the mock up, no headers are indented In the bug and feature forms, I removed the option for setting the status of a ticket, with the default set to ToDo, so that only an admin can change the ticket status.

 ## Technologies Used
 Django Rest Framework - for rendering the chart.js data (?? is that right?)
 Chart.js - for the data visualisation